thkim0321/ol2022-css/README.md

 # What's new
 - :star: Course log for second block is available.
 - :star: Exercise 2 is uploaded: [exercise2-list-function.ipynb](ml-text-classification/exercise2-list-function.ipynb).
 Please submit the exercise 2 by **7th July, 23:59**.
+- :star: Information for the exam is now available.

+---

+## Exam
+The exam consisted of one base task and five additional tasks.
+Completing a base task guarantees you 2.0 at maximum.
+You can obtain a higher grade by completing one or more additional tasks.

+### Base task
+The base task is to conduct the text classification using SVM code.
+You can find the dataset for the task in the [Exam](Exam) folder.
+You can read the csv dataset file into Python using `read-dataset.ipynb` file.

+- Explaining SVM
+- Explaining other techniques producing better performance in machine learning
+	- i.e., tokenization, stemming, tfidf, grid search
+- Evaluating the classification results

+### Additional tasks
+1. Use more/different techniques for the text cleaning before running the machine learning. e.g., remove stopwords and/or use a different stemmer.
+2. Try machine learning algorithms with the same data and compare the results.
+3. Provide ideas on how to improve the machine learning performance.
+For example, NLP techniques which were not introduced in the course.
+4. Introduce other machine learning algorithms which possibly perform better than SVM.
+For example, LightGBM.
+5. Introduce your research plan using the machine learning algorithm.
+It does not have to be a classification task.
+Please briefly explain your research design. i.e., research question, hypothesis, data, type of machine learning algorithm, etc.
+6. Conduct machine learning using your own dataset.

+### Pages
+Minimum three pages, English or German.

+### Deadline
+September 15th.

 ---

 # Course log